iharbabitski/Getting-Cleaning-Data-Project/README.md

 		- Activity labels are populated by using inner_join

 	4	Appropriately labels the data set with descriptive variable names.
-		- New columns populated accordingly to the source file names “Activity” and “Subject”
+		- New columns populated accordingly to the source file names Activity and Subject

 	5	From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 		- New data set is created by using aggregate function and grouping by both Subjects and Activity

-R Script / “run_analysis.R”
+R Script / run_analysis.R
 ======================================================================================================

 # Warning!!!